Police release bodycam footage in Louisville bank shooting

 "Officer Galloway can finally get the vantage point to see where this threat is coming from," Humphrey said.
 "Once he is able to see the threat, he then engages the threat, shoots and kills the suspect."

+"Get the officer out now.
+Take him down the stairs!"
+Galloway calls out he runs up the stairs and enters the lobby searching for the gunman.

-Humphrey also praised the actions of Wilt, who graduated from the academy last month.
+Humphrey, meanwhile, also praised the actions of Wilt, who graduated from the academy just last month.

 "Officer Wilt was a brand new officer," Humphrey said.
 "He had no experience.
 He was going based on two things: His training and his character.
 And you will see that he never hesitates.
 Even after getting shot at.
 This young man went back into the line of fire in order to protect others."